miguelbustamante21/TC2005B/videogames/Copia de GDD_Template.md

 ### **Summary**

-Just run and push the keyboard keys following the rythm with the magic sound of jazz.
-L
+The aim of Jazz Smash is a replayable, addictive, and visual experience, with a focus on educating the player on rhythm practice and some the basic aspects of drumming.

 ### **Gameplay**